Molly Gray: Early career

 While in college, Gray served as an intern in Patrick Leahy's Vermont office.
 She then worked on Peter Welch's 2006 campaign for the U.S. House of Representatives, and became a member of his Congressional staff after he was elected.
 She later worked for the International Committee of the Red Cross, where she engaged the U.S. government on humanitarian issues and led field missions to Haiti, Uganda, Georgia, the Western Balkans, and the Democratic Republic of the Congo.

 Gray graduated from Vermont Law School in 2014 and worked as a law clerk for Judge Peter W. Hall of the United States Court of Appeals for the Second Circuit.
 In August 2018, state Attorney General T. J. Donovan hired her as an assistant attorney general in the Criminal Division.
-Gray has taught courses at Vermont Law School, with her instruction focused on international human rights law.
+Gray has also taught a course on international human rights law at Vermont Law School.

 Political career

 2020 Vermont elections

 Gray announced her campaign for lieutenant governor in early 2020.
 She defeated Tim Ashe and Debbie Ingram in the Democratic primary on August 11, 2020.
 Gray faced Republican businessman Scott Milne in the November 3 general election.
 One major campaign issue was whether Gray met the four-year residency requirement the state constitution mandates for the lieutenant governor; most legal and political observers agreed that she did.
 A related issue was that Gray had not voted between 2008 and 2018.
 Milne also admitted to not having voted in some elections, but characterized himself as a consistent voter and Gray as an inconsistent one.
 Gray won the election with 51.3% of the vote.